 Upon reading an article in the Daily Mail, you could be forgiven for thinking that having an ostomy of any kind – be it a colostomy, ileostomy or urostomy – would be a living hell.
-I understand this particular article was bringing with it joyous information about incredible pioneering work being done on benign polyps.
-Meaning, people who previously would've needed a permanent colostomy can now possibly have the polyp itself removed without excess damage to the area, thus cutting out the need for a stoma.
+I do understand this particular article was an attempt to bring information about incredible pioneering work being done on benign polyps.
+Meaning, people who previously would've needed a permanent colostomy can now possibly have the polyp itself removed without excess damage to the area, thus ending the need for a stoma.

 I would indeed be miffed if I ended up with a colostomy for something that wasn't wholly necessary, but at the same time, the (assumingly non-stoma) tabloid reporter portrayed ostomies in a very negative light.
+Are ostomates really just people with bags to you?
 I'm not sensitive about having a colostomy but there are people who (understandably) struggle with theirs, or are soon facing surgery and don't need to read about it in a negative way.
 Some sensitivity and compassion wouldn't have gone amiss.
-Reporting on new medical breakthroughs is important, but do it without alienating and upsetting whole swathes of people.
-We just don't need it, thanks.
+New medical breakthroughs are important to know about, but do it without upsetting whole swathes of people.

 Let me ask this question.
 Does my life look particularly negative or dreadful to you?

 No, of course it doesn't.
 I have a dream life and I'm very grateful for it.
-Some of it's luck, some of it's making smart choices, some of it's making the most of what you have, and some of it's hard work.
+Some of it's luck, some making smart choices, some making the most of what you have, and most of it is hard work.
 The fact I have a stoma is in some ways irrelevant to the quality of my life.
 Without it, I wouldn't have a life.
 And I don't mean poor quality.
 I mean I would be dead.
 No ifs, ands, or buts!

 That's what my stoma did for me, it saved my life, therefore I feel very affectionate towards it.
 I have an amazing life with it and because of it.
 I'm passionate about spreading positivity about having a colostomy, mainly because it isn't the end of the world... it's a whole new beginning!

-So my final thoughts: medical advances are fantastic, hallelujah for that, but a bag for life isn't such a bad thing... it isn't a thing at all.
+My final thoughts: a bag for life isn't such a bad thing... it isn't a thing at all.
 Having a colostomy is something I have rather than something I am.
 And to all the tabloid reporters, just stick to the facts about ostomies and leave your personal opinions out.